DragonBuild/dragon/README.md

 The ultimate hope for this project is that the major alternative, theos, sees the same improvements this project has.
 It's unlikely it'll ever become as popular as theos, but the hope is that it can instead inspire the maintainers there into "catching up."

+# Current State

+DragonBuild is currently "mildly stable."
+It'll have some bumps, especially on linux.

+DragonBuild also recently went through a major rewrite of the generator.
+As I only have one PC to test on, what works for me may not work on your machine.
+I'm always willing to get in touch and debug your issues.

 # Helpful links